Idoma people: Outside of Benue

 The popular idea is that the Idoma are an ethnolinguistic group primarily found in the western areas of Benue State, Nigeria.
-This is because they are the second largest group in the state and occupy nine local government areas (L.G.A.’s) which are: Ado, Agatu, Apa, Obi, Ohimini, Ogbadibo, Oju, Okpokwu and Otukpo.
+This is because they are the second largest group in the state and occupy nine local government areas (L.G.A.'s) which are: Ado, Agatu, Apa, Obi, Ohimini, Ogbadibo, Oju, Okpokwu and Otukpo.
 Aside from the western parts of Benue, this tribe has settlements in other parts of the country, including Taraba, Nassarawa, Kogi, Enugu and the Cross River States.

 Local craft

 Idoma society has many forms of local craft and industries.
-These include iron smelting, blacksmithing, cloth weavingand dyeing, pottery, basket weaving, brewing of Burukutu (the local beer) and Enyi (the local soft drink), and wood carving.
+These include iron smelting, blacksmithing, cloth weaving and dyeing, pottery, basket weaving, brewing of Burukutu (the local beer) and Enyi (the local soft drink), and wood carving.
 The richness and variety of crafts is due to the several raw materials available to the Idoma.
 Besides making these products for themselves, the Idoma groups also exchange their goods with one another at markets spread through Idomaland.

 Patrons of Idoma art often include the king and his court, shrine priests, and the heads of masquerade and dance societies.
 The Idoma do not get much non-Idoma patronage as they have minimum contact with tourist, especially given their scattered villages that are often far from roads.
-The Idoma also don’t have any carver associations that are exporting or selling their masks and figures to West African traders.
+The Idoma also don't have any carver associations that are exporting or selling their masks and figures to West African traders.
 Only a few Idoma works have entered commodification because of colonization and the transformation of trans-Saharan trade.

 Iron-smelting and blacksmithing

-Iron smelting furnace remains dating back to the 5^{th} century have been found, conveying that iron-smelting had an important role in Idoma society.
+Iron smelting furnace remains dating back to the 5th century have been found, conveying that iron-smelting had an important role in Idoma society.
 Past Idoma smiths were known to make iron tools and weapons.
 They worked in secret and achieved high status through their work.
 Much of their work was seen as sacred and would be intertwined with rituals.
 However, use and knowledge iron smelting and blacksmithing faded away in the 1920s-30s when British colonization was fully under control.
 This disappearance of blacksmithing is due to the British importing ready-made mild steel to Africa.